Helena, Alabama: Government

 The city enjoys full-time, paid public safety services through the Helena Police Department and Helena Fire Department.
 The Helena Fire Department has three fire stations and includes volunteer firefighters in addition to the paid staff.
 The Helena Police Department includes a K-9 unit.
 Together with the fire department, it sponsors a Law Enforcement Explorer Post with Learning-for-Life, a division of Boy Scouts of America.

 Education

-Public education for students from kindergarten to 12th grade is provided by the Shelby County School System, including Helena Elementary School, Helena Intermediate School, Helena Middle School, and Helena High School.
+Public education for students from kindergarten to 12th grade is provided by the Shelby County School System that provides excellent education from the wide variety of teachers and educators.
+From Helena Elementary School, Helena Intermediate School, Helena Middle School, and Helena High School.
 A new high school, to accommodate the increased number of students, was constructed and opened in the fall of the 2014–15 year.

 Media

 Helena is within the Birmingham/Tuscaloosa/Anniston media market.
 Its major local television stations are WBRC Fox 6, WBIQ APT (PBS) 10, WVTM (NBC) 13, WTTO CW 21, ABC 33/40, WIAT CBS 42, WPXH ION 44, and WABM MyNetworkTV 68.
 Helena is also served by all the Birmingham radio stations, including 100.5 WJQX, an ESPN Radio station licensed to Helena.
 The Birmingham News is Helena's major daily newspaper.
 It publishes a special Shelby County section, the Shelby News, in addition to the regular Birmingham edition, which is distributed to Helena subscribers.

 The Shelby County Reporter is a weekly newspaper covering Shelby County, including Helena.